 Minor in Mathematics (MA29)

-Unlike majoring in mathematics, which has an screening process because the Department is capped, no screening is needed to minor in mathematics.
+Unlike majoring in mathematics, which has screening criteria because the Department is Capped, no screening is required to minor in mathematics.

 If you choose to minor in mathematics to give you a greater foundation in the subject, then taking an entire sequence or two is recommended.

-With instructor approval through the EASystem and submission of an Undergraduate Student Petition (obtainable here), you can also take mathematics graduate courses and have them applied toward the requirements of a mathematics minor.
+With instructor approval through the Enrollment Authorization System (EASy) and approval through an Undergraduate Student Petition (obtainable here), you can also take mathematics graduate courses and have them applied toward the requirements of a mathematics minor.